vectara/hallucination-leaderboard/README.md

 * **Qu.** What about xAI's Grok LLM?
 * **Answer** Currently (as of 11/14/2023) Grok is not publicly available and we do not have access.
 Those with early access I suspect are probably legally forbidden from doing this sort of evaluation on the model.
 Once the model is available via a public API we will look to add it, along with any other LLMs that are popular enough.

+* **Qu..** Can't a model just score a 100% by providing either no answers or very short answers?
+* **Answer** We explicitly filtered out such responses from every model, doing the final evaluation only on documents that all models provided a summary for.
+You can find out more technical details in our [blog post]([https://vectara.com/cut-the-bull-detecting-hallucinations-in-large-language-models/) on the topic.

+* **Qu.** Wouldn't an extractive summarizer model that just copies and pastes from the original summary score 100% (0 hallucination) on this task?
+* **Answer** Absolutely as by definition such a model would have no hallucinations and provide a faithful summary.
+We do not claim to be evaluating summarization quality, that is a separate and **orthogonal** task, and should be evaluated separately.
+We are **not** evaluating the quality of the summaries, only the **factual consistency** of them, as we point out in the blog post.

 ## Coming Soon
 * GPT4 Turbo results